 Meet Our Staff

-Although each division at CFC consists of only a handful of people, we believe and have demonstrated that a small agency can be more effective than a large agency.
+As a small agency we pride ourselves on our effectiveness and the individual attention we give to each and every one of our clients.
 The staff at Child to Family Connections are members of the local community.
 We are able to connect with families, individuals, children, other agencies and organizations on a personal level.

 Kate graduated from Edinboro University with a Masters of Education degree in Elementary Education and holds a Pennsylvania K-6 teaching certification.
 She also holds a Bachelor of Science degree in Resort Recreation and Hospitality Management.
 Kate is the SWAN coordinator and works with county agencies to help youth in the foster care system.